Integrated Regenerative Development

 Toward something that actually works.

 Sustainable Development asked the world to do less harm.
 It was necessary.
 It produced genuine progress.
-But its structural ceiling was always visible: when ecological protection competes with economic survival, communities — however much they want to preserve their own natural resources — make rational decisions and prioritize feeding their families at the unfortunate cost to the local ecology.
+But its structural ceiling was always visible: when ecological protection competes with economic survival, communities make rational decisions and prioritize feeding their families at the cost to the local ecology.

 Positive Development™ is built on a different premise.
 Ecological restoration and economic prosperity are not competing priorities to be balanced against each other.
 They are compounding forces — and the right architecture makes them reinforce each other permanently.